 More Than 160 Years Later

 We are so glad you are here!
-With nearly 4,500 families, St. Joseph is the second-largest parish in the Archdiocese of Philadelphia.
+With more than 4,600 families, St. Joseph is the second-largest parish in the Archdiocese of Philadelphia.
 We have been growing – in faith and family – for more than 160 years and we are excited to keep building up the community of Christ here, where, from its beginning, faith brought families together to pray.